 No Impact.
 The proposed project will not cause a substantial adverse change in the significance of historical resources.
-The Colorado River Basin Water Board is not aware of these resources in the project area and the CEQA Scoping Meeting it held on April 29, 2013, early in the development of this Conditional Waiver, did not disclose the presence of any such resources as well.
-Local tribes and tribal agencies were invited (via letter) to attend this meeting to discuss CEQA-related issues that should be brought to the Colorado River Basin Water Board's attention.
+The Colorado River Basin Water Board is not aware of these resources in the project area and the CEQA Scoping Meeting it held on December 5, 2013, early in the development of this Conditional Waiver, did not disclose the presence of any such resources as well.
 The Colorado River Basin Water Board received no comments regarding the occurrence of sensitive or unique historical, archaeological, paleontological, or geological resources.
 Likewise, no information was obtained concerning the occurrence of ancient burial grounds, outside of formal cemeteries.
-The local tribes which were invited to attend the CEQA Scoping meeting included the Agua Caliente Band of Cahuilla Indians, the Twentynine Palms Band of Mission Indians, the Torres Martinez Desert Cahuilla Indians, the Cabazon Band of Mission Indians and the Morongo Band of Mission Indians.

-MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland cultivated for decades.
+MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland cultivated for at least the last 60 years and in many cases to farmland that has been cultivated for over a century.
 Therefore, any historical resources should have been identified and protected by now, if present.
-Control and reduction of pollutants that impair water quality is beneficial to water bodies (drains) in the project area, and will not affect historical resources.
+Control and reduction of pollutants that impair water quality is beneficial to water bodies in the project area, and will not affect historical resources.